mouhsineelqesry/first/README.md

 # first
-this is my first project on GitHub , and it's what i learn from the course python for data science on coursera the code is for comparison of revenue of the two companies TESLA and GM stocks
+this is my first project on GitHub , and it's what i learn from the course python for data science on coursera The code is designed for comparing the revenue of two companies, namely Tesla and General Motors (GM), by collecting financial data using the yfinance and Beautiful Soup libraries.